Cleaning Up Your Business’s Unstructured Rot Data

 Shinydocs software helps build rules that identify which files are ROT based on their age and frequency of access by users within an organization.
 Then, those files can be automatically marked for deletion or remediation if necessary.

 In addition to these capabilities, Shinydocs also uses visualization tools (dashboards).
-Dashboards allow users to see where their most critical content resides to take action on it confidently and set up an ongoing cleanup program — ensuring that managing ROT won’t be an issue.
+Dashboards allow users to see where their most critical content resides to take action on it confidently and set up an ongoing data cleanup program — ensuring that managing ROT won’t be an issue.

 The bottom line is that you can’t ignore ROT data.